minishift/minishift/README.md

 ## Quickstart

 This section contains a brief demo of Minishift and the provisioned OpenShift cluster.
-For details on the usage of Minishift refer to the [Using Minishift](/docs/using.md) guide.
+For details on the usage of Minishift refer to the [Managing Minishift](/docs/managing-minishift.md) topic.

 The interaction with OpenShift is via the command line tool _oc_ which is copied to your host.
+For more information on how Minishift can assist you in interacting with and configuring your local OpenShift instance refer to the [Interacting with OpenShift](/docs/interacting-with-minishift.md) topic.

 For more information about the OpenShift cluster architecture, see [Architecture Overview](https://docs.openshift.org/latest/architecture/index.html) in the